karthikab87-jpg/MYSQL-way-to-success/README.md

-# MySQL Assignments
+#MySQL Assignments

 ## About This Repository

-This repository contains my SQL assignments completed as part of my Data Analytics course.
+This repository contains MySQL assignments completed as part of my Data Analytics course.
 It includes database creation, table creation, data manipulation, and SQL queries.

 ## Database